 Please don’t consider this list exhaustive.
 There are many other things I’ve done over the years, and I can’t remember most of them.

 These projects are free to download, execute, modify, and otherwise use.
 The license details can be found in the individual projects, but in general you can do whatever you want with them.
+Both of them are very out-of-date, and mostly useless, but are listed here for posterity.

 - Unreal Tournament 2004 Explosive Ammo Mutator – This mutator causes the ammo pickups to explode when shot.
 Co-authored with Chris Schultz.